pndspacas/Assignment/README.md

 - src/App.tsx: Main application logic and state management.
 - src/global.css: Contains all styles that don't need class names.

-# Application Structure
+# User Guide
+### 1. Top 10 Revenue
+This feature facilitates sorting movies based on their revenue, showcasing the ten highest-earning films.

-- Top 10 Revenue allows sorting the 10 highest revenues movies.
+### 2. Top 10 Revenue by Year
-- Top 10 Revenue by Year select the year and filter movies by year and revenue.
+Select a specific year to filter movies by both their release year and revenue, providing a refined list based on user preferences.

+### 3. Filter Icon
-- The Filter Icon reset to the original movie list.
+Use this icon to reset the applied filters and revert to the original, unfiltered movie list.

-- The Table Icon allows open the movie description.
+### 4. Table Icon
-- The Description icon closes the description page.
-- More Movies allow fetching more data at the max length of 1000.
-- The Arrow Icon allows scrolling to the top page.
+Access the detailed description of a movie by clicking this icon, allowing users to explore comprehensive information about a selected film.

+### 5. Description Icon
+Close the movie description page using this icon, returning to the main interface.

+### 6. More Movies
+Fetch additional data, expanding the movie list to a maximum of 1000 entries for a broader selection.

+### 7. Arrow Icon
+Effortlessly navigate back to the top of the page by clicking this icon, facilitating a smoother user experience and quicker access.

 # Bugs & Tricks

 ## Bugs

+1. **Scrolling Behavior Issue:**
-1. Clicking on the Top 10 Revenue by Year, open the description, close the description, and reset the page to lose the scrolling behavior.
+   Clicking on "Top 10 Revenue by Year," opening and closing the description, and then resetting the page leads to loss of scrolling behavior.
-   - A fixed is refresh the page or click reset, click top 10 revenue, open description, close description, then it will work as expected.
-1. More movies fetch the data only with mouse hover, scrolling won't trigger the loading.
+   - **Quick Fix:** Refresh the page.
+   - **Alternative:** Click reset, then "Top 10 Revenue," open and close the description; it should resume the expected behavior.

+2. **More Movies Loading:**
+   The "More Movies" feature fetches data only upon mouse hover, not triggering data loading via scrolling.

 ## Tricks

+1. **Top 10 Revenue Scroll Disablement:**
-1. Top 10 Revenue and Top 10 Revenue by Year disables scrolling when visualizing the top 10 and disables fetch more data.
+   Both "Top 10 Revenue" and "Top 10 Revenue by Year" disable scrolling while displaying the top 10 and prevent fetching additional data.

+2. **Table Icon and Scroll Disablement:**
-2. The Table Icon disabled scroll when the display description has to allow stay on the same height of visualization.
+   The Table Icon disables scrolling to maintain the display of descriptions at a consistent height for better visualization.

+3. **Description Icon and Scroll Enablement:**
-3. The Description icon enables the scroll to see the list or get more data.
+   Clicking the Description Icon enables scrolling to view the list or fetch more data.

+4. **Fixed Filter Container:**
-4. The Filter Container is fixed when scrolling it allows the filtering of the data everywhere on the page.
+   The Filter Container remains fixed while scrolling, allowing data filtering from any position on the page.

+5. **Max Amount Indicator - Arrow Icon:**
-5. The Arrow Icon appears when the data has reached the max amount and allows you to scroll to the top.
+   An Arrow Icon appears when the data reaches its maximum limit, enabling a quick scroll to the top of the page.